Arduino-IRremote/Arduino-IRremote/README.md

 # Quick comparison of 5 Arduino IR receiving libraries
 **This is a short comparison and may not be complete or correct.**

-I created this comparison matrix for [myself](https://github.com/ArminJo) in order to choose a small IR lib for my project and to have a quick overview, when to choose which library.<br/>
+I created this comparison matrix for [myself](https://github.com/ArminJo) in order to choose a small IR library for my project and to have a quick overview, when to choose which library.<br/>
 It is dated from **24.06.2022** and updated 10/2023.
 If you have complains about the data or request for extensions, please send a PM or open a discussion.

 [Here](https://github.com/crankyoldgit/IRremoteESP8266) you find an **ESP8266/ESP32** version of IRremote with an **[impressive list of supported protocols](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/SupportedProtocols.md)**.